 Cotton

-Cotton is a natural, renewable and biodegradable fibre widely used in clothing, home textiles and furniture.
-It counts for almost a quarter of global fibre production and represents over 60% of the material used in our products.1 Cotton cultivation also provides employment and supports the livelihood of millions of people around the world.
+Cotton is a natural and renewable fibre widely used in clothing, home textiles and furniture.
+It counts for almost a quarter of global fibre production and represents almost 60% of the material used in our products.1 Cotton cultivation also provides employment and supports the livelihood of millions of people around the world.

-Today, many brands are moving to more sustainable cotton and at H&M Group, we use Textile Exchange’s definition of preferred cotton to aid our sourcing.
-This includes organic, in-conversion and recycled, regenerative cotton as well as cotton sourced through organisations like Better Cotton.
+At H&M Group, we use Textile Exchange’s definition of preferred cotton.
+This includes organic, in-conversion, recycled and regenerative cotton, as well as cotton sourced through organisations like Better Cotton.

-In 2020, we reached our goal of sourcing all our cotton from preferred sources.2 Despite achieving this milestone, we will keep raising the bar on our requirements, exploring other cotton types and innovations to bring sustainable change.
+In 2020, we reached our goal of sourcing all our cotton from preferred sources.2 Despite achieving this milestone, we will keep raising the bar on our requirements, exploring other cotton types and innovations.

 We want to use our size and scale to create positive change.
 By collaborating with other stakeholders such as the Organic Cotton Accelerator, we can contribute to increasing sustainable farming practices and improving the livelihoods of farmers.